JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 # Public beta: #

 Hotfix 1: An updated viewer jar is available in the dist directory.

 Fixes:

 -- Issue #4 -- If image assessors other than the roiCollections are present in the assessor list, the viewer will now count the correct number of roiCollections and won't hang on import.

 New:

 -- Issue #2 -- Full multiframe support.
 I've tested on both primary and secondary multi-frame DICOMs and can sucuessfully save/load AIMs to these.
 If anyone has an RTSTRUCT that references a multiframe DICOM I would appreciate the data!

 -- Issue #5 -- I painfully went through the list of SOP classes and selected what the viewer should and should not attempted to load.
 If any non-imaging resources sit as "scans", the viewer will no longer try to load these.

 Please check the issues page.
 Label new issues with the "XNAT-ROI Beta" tag as well as relevent tags (e.g. enhancement, bug, etc).
-Please check the issue does not already have an existing thread.
+Please check that the issue does not already have an existing thread.

 Thank you!